nestybox/sysbox-ee/docs/usage.md

 Feel free to source the Nestybox sample images from your own Dockerfile, or make a copy of a Nestybox Dockerfile and modify it per your needs.
 Instructions for doing so are [here](../dockerfiles/README.md).

+The [Nestybox blog site](https://blog.nestybox.com) has more info on Docker-in-Docker and it's use cases.

 ### Inner & Outer Containers